Nuclear test veterans to be honoured with medal after campaign

 The announcement comes after groups including the Labrats International charity spent several years campaigning for atomic test survivors to be recognised.

+He said: "It's great the government is starting to recognise the veterans.

+"For me it is going to be an emotional day because I will be representing him and my sister will be there and we will be laying flowers in his memory."

-Mr Sunak described the medals as "an enduring symbol of our country's gratitude" for those involved in the test programme.
+Prime Minister Rishi Sunak described the medals as "an enduring symbol of our country's gratitude" for those involved in the test programme.

 He said: "Their commitment and service has preserved peace for the past 70 years, and it is only right their contribution to our safety, freedom and way of life is appropriately recognised with this honour."

-The prime minister will join Veterans' Affairs minister Johnny Mercer and defence secretary Ben Wallace as families commemorate veterans at the National Memorial Arboretum event on Monday.
+The prime minister will join Veterans' Minister Johnny Mercer and Defence Secretary Ben Wallace as families commemorate veterans at the National Memorial Arboretum event in Staffordshire on Monday.

 Mr Mercer said: "This medal honours those who served far from home, at a crucial time in our nation's history."

-Those who worked under UK command during tests at the Montebello Islands, Christmas Island, Malden Island and Maralinga and Emu Field, South Australia, between 1952 and 1967, will be able to apply for the medal.
+Those who worked under UK command during tests between 1952 and 1967 will be able to apply for the medal.

 It can also be awarded posthumously to veterans' families.